nate-j5/countriesApp/README.md

-Hello :) and thanks for viewing this project.
+Thanks for viewing this project.

 This project is built using Next.js, Styled Components & the REST Countries API (https://restcountries.com)